apache/incubator-taverna-language/README.md

 Usage
 -----

-Apache Taverna Language is a Maven project, and the easiest way to use it is from other Maven projects.
+Taverna Language is a Maven project, and the easiest way to use it is from other Maven projects.

-Released binaries of Apache Taverna Language are published in [Maven Central](http://search.maven.org/).
+Released binaries of Taverna Language are published in [Maven Central](http://search.maven.org/).

 Typical users of this API will depend on these modules: